1. THESE TERMS

 (b) installation services.

 7.11 Credit facilities.
 Where we have granted you credit facilities in writing, our settlement terms are a net 30 days from the date of the invoice.
 If we have not granted you credit facilities, payment for the products should be made at the point of order.

 8. PROVIDING THE PRODUCTS

 8.1 How will we deliver the products?
-If you are a consumer, delivery of the products will be made by our own transport or a third party carrier.
+If you are a consumer, delivery of the products will be made by our own transport, by post, or a third party carrier.
 If you are a business customer all products are sold ex works unless otherwise stated in writing by PAR Group (see section 9.
 INCOTERMS).
 We may organise delivery by our own transport, by post, or a third party carrier selected by us on your behalf.
 We do not accept responsibility or liability for the successful completion of any delivery by our own transport, by post or third party carriage organised on your behalf.
 We do not accept liability for any loss or costs incurred as a result of a late or incorrect delivery.
 Where PAR Group arrange delivery by third party carrier on your behalf, their Conditions of Service apply.

 8.2 When will delivery be made?
 When using a third party carrier service, standard carriage is typically delivered before 17:00 on the next working day after dispatch for deliveries within the UK.
 This is not a guaranteed service and no refund can be offered for late delivery.
 Time of delivery shall not be of the essence.